NixOS/nix.dev/source/tutorials/nix-language.md

 ## What do you need?

-- Familiarity with other programming languages
+- Familiarity with software development
-- Familiarity with Unix shell to read command line examples <!-- TODO: link to yet-to-be instructions on "how to read command line examples" -->
+- Familiarity with Unix shell, to read command line examples <!-- TODO: link to yet-to-be instructions on "how to read command line examples" -->
-- Install the Nix package manager to run the examples
+- Install the Nix package manager, to run the examples
 <!-- TODO: approximate amount of time, as observed with test subjects -->

 # Basic Concepts